aaronsaray/us-states/README.md

 `USStates::abbreviationsKeyedByNames()` returns a key of state name and a value of the abbreviation.

+## Todo

+- [] figure out if there is some sort of unit test that makes sense for this package

 ## Credits

 This package is created and maintained by [Aaron Saray](https://github.com/aaronsaray)